Strife9936/CoinFlipper/README.md

 # CoinFlipper
-Coin Flipping Simulation(How many times could a coin land on its side?)
+Coin Flipping Simulation(How many times could a coin land on its edge?)

 Project Documentation
 	Background: The overall context of this project is to simulate the flipping of a coin, but more specifically an American nickel.